Las Cruces Public Schools

 Las Cruces Public Schools (LCPS) is a school district headquartered in Las Cruces, New Mexico.
 The school district covers the city of Las Cruces as well as White Sands Missile Range, the settlement of Doña Ana, and the town of Mesilla.
-The system has 24 elementary schools, eight middle schools, and seven high schools.
+The system has 25 elementary schools, nine middle schools, and six high schools.
 Of the high schools, St. Mary's Catholic high school, Alma D'Arte, Las Montañas, and Arrowhead Park Early College High School are alternative high schools, and there are nearly 25,000 students and 3,600 employees.
 LCPS is the second-largest school district in New Mexico.